EnronMusk/MyRepo/README.md

 the actual rating number.
 However, in both cases it has an edge over the GBM and neural network in accuracy.
 ChatGPT 4.0 might have better results in rating prediction.

 ## Kaggle
 Holds models used in Kaggle competitions.

-Competition 1: Placed 500/1500.
-Needed ensemble model.

-Competition 2: In progress.
+Not competitve, just trying to learn new techniques/strategies.